Fourier algebras of parabolic subgroups: Proof of Theorem

 Recall that two minimal projections are inequivalent if and only if their central supports are orthogonal (see \cite[Proposition 6.1.8]{MR1468230}).
 Let $(p_i)_{i\in I}$ be a family of inequivalent minimal projections, and let $c_i$ be the central support of $p_i$.
 Then $(c_i)_{i\in I}$ is a family of orthogonal projections.
 By separability of the Hilbert space, $I$ must be countable.
 Hence there are at most countably many inequivalent minimal projections in $M$. \end{proof}

+The left regular representation represents $G$ on the Hilbert space $L^2(G)$, and if the group $G$ is second countable, the space $L^2(G)$ is separable.
+Hence we obtain the following corollary.

 \begin{cor} Let $G$ be a locally compact, second countable group.
-Then the left regular representation of $G$ has at most countably many inequivalent irreducible subrepresentations. \end{cor} \begin{proof} The left regular representation represents $G$ on the Hilbert space $L^2(G)$, which is separable, since $G$ is second countable.
-The statement now follows. \end{proof}
+Then the left regular representation of $G$ has at most countably many inequivalent irreducible subrepresentations. \end{cor}

 We recall that a unitary representation is of type I, if the image of the representation generates a type I von Neumann algebra.
 A locally compact group is said to be of type I, if all its unitary representations are of type I (see \cite[Chapter~13]{MR0458185}).
 Disintegration theory works especially well in the setting of type I groups.
-We refer to \cite[Chapter~7]{Folland} for more on type I groups and disintegration theory.
+We refer to \cite[Chapter~7]{MR1397028} for more on type I groups and disintegration theory.
 Several equivalent characterizations of type I groups can also be found in \cite[Chapter~9]{MR0458185}, but let us just mention one characterization here.
 The unitary equivalence classes of irreducible representations form a set $\hat G$ called the unitary dual of $G$.
-The dual $\hat G$ is equipped with the Mackey Borel structure, and $G$ is of type I if and only if $\hat G$ is a standard Borel space.
-When $G$ is abelian, the unitary dual coincides with the usual dual group.
+The unitary dual $\hat G$ is equipped with the Mackey Borel structure, and $G$ is of type I if and only if $\hat G$ is a standard Borel space.

-\begin{prop} Let $G$ be a second countable, locally compact group satisfying the following two conditions. \begin{enumerate} \item $G$ is type I. \item There is a non-compact, closed subgroup $H$ of $G$ such that every irreducible unitary representation of $G$ is either trivial on $H$ or is a subrepresentation of the left regular representation $\lambda_G$. \end{enumerate} Then the left regular representation $\lambda_G$ is completely reducible. \end{prop} \begin{proof} For each $p\in\hat G$, we let $\pi_p$ denote a representative of the class $p$, and we assume that the choice of representative is made in a measurable way (\cite[Lemma 7.39]{Folland}).
+\begin{prop} Let $G$ be a second countable, locally compact group satisfying the following two conditions. \begin{enumerate} \item $G$ is of type I. \item There is a non-compact, closed subgroup $H$ of $G$ such that every irreducible unitary representation of $G$ is either trivial on $H$ or is a subrepresentation of the left regular representation $\lambda_G$. \end{enumerate} Then the left regular representation $\lambda_G$ is completely reducible. \end{prop} \begin{proof} For each $p\in\hat G$, we let $\pi_p$ denote a representative of the class $p$, and we assume that the choice of representative is made in a measurable way (\cite[Lemma 7.39]{MR1397028}).
 We write the left regular representation as a direct integral of irreducibles,